finller/laravel-mangopay/README.md

     ],
     'BankAccountId'=>123456,
     'CreditedWalletId'=>123456,
-    'CreditedUserId'=>123456,//the user crediter, default is the owner of the wallet 'MandateId'=>123456,
+    'CreditedUserId'=>123456,//default is the owner of the wallet 'MandateId'=>123456,
     'StatementDescriptor'=>'Your company name or a ref', ]);